How to Get Your App Funded by Venture Capital Firms

 Pitches to VCs don’t have to get down to the atomic level of detail to succeed.
 Indeed, many apps were funded with barely functioning minimum viable products (MVPs) that provided basic functionality.
 That said, it’s important to know and understand the kinds of tech your app will be built upon.
 If your app idea is promising its users secure file protection through encryption, be ready to propose implementing specific kinds of cryptographic APIs or frameworks.

-If you’re building an augmented reality app, know how you’re going to power it on which devices.
+If you’re building an augmented reality app, know how you’re going to run on supported devices.
 Again, you don’t have to get too far into the weeds in your proposal to VCs, but you should know the difference between native and hybrid apps, or ARKit and ARCore for augmented reality apps.

 Focus Your Pitch